kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 Yes.
 Reserved CPU cores will be strictly used for system daemons and interrupt processing no longer available for workloads.

 The feature is only enabled when all following conditions are met:
-1. The `CPUManagerPolicyAlphaOptions` feature gate must be enabled
+1. The `static` `CPUManager` policy must be selected
-2. The `static` `CPUManager` policy must be selected
+2. The `CPUManagerPolicyBetaOptions` feature gate must be enabled
 3. The new `strict-cpu-reservation` policy option must be selected
 4. The `reservedSystemCPUs` is not empty

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes, the feature can be disabled by either:
+Yes, the feature can be disabled by:
-1. Disable feature gate `CPUManagerPolicyAlphaOptions` or remove `strict-cpu-reservation` from the list of `CPUManager` policy options
+1. Disable feature gate `CPUManagerPolicyBetaOptions` or remove `strict-cpu-reservation` from the list of `CPUManager` policy options
-2. Remove `/var/lib/kubelet/cpu\_manager\_state` and restart kubelet
+2. Remove `/var/lib/kubelet/cpu_manager_state` and restart kubelet

 ###### What happens if we reenable the feature if it was previously rolled back?